-During weighing, any variations from light indoor clothing (e.g. heavy clothing, such as kaftans or coats worn because of cultural practices) should be noted on the data collection form.
-Adjustments for non-standard clothing (i.e. other than light indoor clothing) should only be made in the data checking/cleaning stage prior to data analysis.
-The measurement is recorded to the nearest 0.1 kg.
-If the scales do not have a digital readout, take a repeat measurement.
-If the two measurements disagree by more than 0.5 kg, then take a third measurement.
-All raw measurements should be recorded on the data collection form.
-If practical, it is preferable to enter the raw data into the database as this enables intra- and, where relevant, inter-observer errors to be assessed.
-The subject's measured weight is subsequently calculated as the mean of the two observations, or the mean of the two closest measurements if a third is taken, and recorded on the form.
+Collection methods (continued): All raw measurements should be recorded on the data collection form.
+If practical, it is preferable to enter the raw data into the data base as this enables intra-observer and, where relevant, inter-observer errors to be assessed.
+The subject's measured hip circumference is subsequently calculated as the mean of the two observations, or the mean of the two closest measurements if a third is taken, and recorded on the form.
 If only a mean value is entered into the database then the data collection forms should be retained.
-It may be necessary to round the mean value to the nearest 0.1 kg.
-If so, rounding should be to the nearest even digit to reduce systematic over reporting (Armitage and Berry 1994).
-For example, a mean value of 72.25 kg would be rounded to 72.2 kg, while a mean value of 72.35 kg would be rounded to 72.4 kg.
+It may be necessary to round the mean value to the nearest 0.1 cm.
+If so, rounding should be to the nearest even digit to reduce systematic over reporting.
+For example, a mean value of 102.25 cm would be rounded to 102.2 cm, while a mean value of 102.35 cm would be rounded to 102.4 cm.
 It is recommended that in population surveys, sociodemographic data including ethnicity should be collected, as well as other risk factors including physiological status (e.g. pregnancy), physical activity, smoking and alcohol consumption.
 Summary statistics may need to be adjusted for these variables.
-National health data elements currently exist for sex, date of birth, country of birth and Indigenous Status.
-Validation and quality control measures: If practical, equipment should be checked daily using one or more objects of known weight in the range to be measured.
+Validation and quality control measures: Steel tapes should be checked against a 1 metre engineer's rule every 12 months.
+If tapes other than steel are used they should be checked daily against a steel rule.
 Within- and, if relevant, between-observer variability should be reported.
-They can be assessed by the same (within-) or different (between-) observers repeating the measurement of weight, on the same subjects, under standard conditions after a short time interval.
-The standard deviation of replicate measurements (technical error of measurement) between observers should not exceed 0.5 kg and be less than 0.5 kg within observers.
-Extreme values at the lower and upper end of the distribution of measured height should be checked both during data collection and after data entry.
+They can be assessed by the same (within-) or different (between-) observers repeating the measurement, on the same subjects, under standard conditions after a short time interval.
+The standard deviation of replicate measurements (technical error of measurement (Pederson & Gore 1996)) between observers should not exceed 2% and be less than 1.5% within observers.
+Extreme values at the lower and upper end of the distribution of measured hip circumference should be checked both during data collection and after data entry.
 Individuals should not be excluded on the basis of true biological difference.
 Last digit preference, and preference or avoidance of certain values, should be analysed in the total sample and (if relevant) by observer, survey site and over time if the survey period is long.
-Related data:

-is used in the calculation of Adult body mass index, version 1 Adult weight-measured (continued) Administrative attributes Source document: The measurement protocol described below is that recommended by the World Health Organization (WHO Expert Committee 1995).
-Source organisation: World Health Organization (See also Comments.)
-National minimum data sets:
+Related data: is used in the calculation of Adult abdomen to hip ratio, version 1 Administrative at tributes Source document: The measurement protocol described below is that recommended by the World Health Organization (WHO Expert Committee 1995).
+Source organisation: World Health Organization (see also Comments) Comments: Submitting organisation: The Expert Working Group on Data Standards for

-Comments: Submitting organisation: The Expert Working Group on Data Standards for Indicators of Body Fatness in Australian Adults through the National Centre for Monitoring Cardiovascular Disease, Australian Institute of Health and Welfare.
+Submitting organisation: The Expert Working Group on Data Standards for Indicators of Body Fatness in Australian Adults through the National Centre for Monitoring Cardiovascular Disease, Australian Institute of Health and Welfare.
 Date of submission: October 1997.